-The issue of suicide often produces strong emotions of fear, anger, sadness, disbelief, and disappointment.
+People often feel strong emotions, like fear, anger, sadness, disbelief, or disappointment, when suicide comes up.

 Hearing a person talk about suicide may cause you to overreact or not react at all.
 You may want to deny that suicide is a real possibility.
 You may also feel that the person is just talking about suicide to get your attention or to manipulate you.